- 1. Discover Morong Beach

 The ceremony begins with a shaman offering a pig while reading signs from the liver for good omen and catch.
 The entire cycle of fishing and harvesting for dorado continues until May.

 You can get to Diura Fishing Village by tricycle with a travel time of ten minutes or by joining a day trip to Diura Fishing Village.

 Outside the fishing festival, you can view the Madi Bay, Pacific Ocean, and Mount Iraya from afar.
 A nearby spring called Rakuh-a-idi Spring (Spring of Youth / Fountain of Youth) can also be reached with a 30-minute trek.

-As a natural spring pool that overlooks the beach and the scenic Mount Iraya, it has become a place of relaxation and solace for locals and travelers.
+As a natural spring pool that overlooks the beach and the scenic Mount Iraya, it has become one of the places to visit in Batanes for relaxation and solace.